wilkin4/stellar-coffee/README.md

 #### Running migrations

-In Package Manager Console run the followings commands:
+In Package Manager Console run the followings commands with the corresponding migration name and startup project name:

 ##### enable-migrations